CU project controversy: Motivation behind the CU project

-The CU Project and the REA
+CU project and the REA

-In 1972, UPA and CPA approached REA about the possibility of building a new generating station.
+In 1972, the UPA and CPA approached the REA about the possibility of building a new generating station.
 The REA favored a lignite coal generator in North Dakota over a Minnesota plant using Montana coal shipped by train.
 The REA had financed other lignite coal generators in North Dakota, three of which were among the ten most economical plants in the country in the early 1970s.

 The REA agreed to finance the construction through low-interest loans.
 At the time of construction, the CU project was the largest and most expensive single project in the history of the REA.
 When the project was announced, there was only one other comparable high voltage powerline in the United States: the Bonneville Power Administration's Pacific Intertie that runs from Oregon to Los Angeles.